konfuzio-ai/konfuzio-sdk/docs/sdk/tutorials.rst

 Build your own Categorization AI and define a custom architecture or reuse any external model.
-This tutorial provides guidance about constructing a class for the model for Document Categorization that can later be reused on Konfuzio app or on an on-prem installation.
+This tutorial provides guidance about constructing a class for the model for Document Categorization that can later be reused on Konfuzio app or in an on-prem installation.

 5. :doc:`Build a Context-Aware File Splitting Model <tutorials/build-context-aware-file-splitting-model/index>`